stagex-mirror/stagex/CONTRIBUTING.md

 $ make sxctl
 ```

-Find if there is a relevant package that you can you as a boilerplate for the
+Find if there is a relevant package that you can use as a boilerplate for the
 new addition.
 ```
 cp -R packages/python packages/cython